The Rise of Voice Search Part 2: Making Your Ranking Work For You

-Your existing SEO efforts have gotten you to the front page of Google’s organic search results.
+Your existing SEO efforts have gotten you to the first page of Google’s organic search results.
 Your website is polished and easy to use.
 You’ve got a solid social media structure which helps bring people to your page.
 But you want to capitalize on the rising prominence of voice assistants and their voice search features.
 So, what else can you do to make sure you’re coming out on top of those search results?

 If you need a quick refresher on what voice search is, refer back to the first part of this guide series “The Rise of Voice Search and What That Means For Your SEO.”
 In this segment, we’ll be looking at what else you can do to improve your voice search viability.
 (If your website is already showing up on the first page of Google’s search results.)